deskpro/docs-dev-guide/README.md

 ## API

 Deskpro's fully-featured API lets you perform almost anything you could normally do via the web interface.
-Continue on to the API Guide to see some examples.
+Continue to the Deskpro API for more details.